rojasmart/rojasmart-template/README.md

-This is my new website
+This is a website template based on a terminal with node